 The only downsides?
 For one, if you've ever tied a knot with braided line, you know how hard it can be.
 This line was no different and might even be more difficult than other braided lines.
 There was also the small issue of the die coming off on your hands when spooling it.
 Not a big deal, but not desirable, either.
 All in all, if you want a fishing line that will give you incredible feel, check out the KastKing SuperPower Braided.

 If you need a no-frills fishing line that gets the job done in nearly any environment, look no further than the Berkley Trilene Big Game.
 It's wonderfully durable, resisting abrasion well.
 This was proven many times when we got a lure stuck in some rocks, and the line was nearly impossible to break even after scraping over the rocks many times.
 This line was also great for different fishing styles, whether it be casting with a lure or just dropping a hook with a worm on it.
 It was also one of the best when it came to knot strength.
 Once we tied a knot, we were confident it would hold.

 Although it had many upsides, there were some downsides to consider.
 This line had the most stretch of all the lines tested.
 This diminished its feel quite a bit, so we missed more than a few bites, and trying to set the hook was a problem several times.
-It also has a fair bit of memory, so expect to have some issue if you leave this on the reel for an extended period.
+It also has a fair bit of memory, so expect to have some issues if you leave this on the reel for an extended period.
 Overall, this line was great for a range of styles and techniques, and it can handle the rigors of everyday fishing.